 Mediawiki, the document management platform that powers Wikipedia, helps organize information and make it available to your team.
 One of the Reddit users pointed out that it’s easy to use and a viable option if flat permissions are acceptable for your organization.

-Sphinx is a Python document generator that can be used for IT documentation and a range of other types of documentation.
+Sphinx is a Python document generator that can be used for IT documentation and various other types of documentation.

-This multitenant IT documentation platform gives MSPs the ability to store and access information, create repeatable processes and checklists, and use custom-built assets.
+This multitenant IT documentation platform allows MSPs to store and access information, create repeatable processes and checklists, and use custom-built assets.

 This solution is based on the organization of a shelf of books – information is organized into volumes, chapters, and pages.

-This open-source wiki software doesn’t require a database, and it’s easy to maintain.
-A Reddit user commented that it’s easy to extract and move information or to view information on its own.
+This open-source wiki software doesn’t require a database and is easy to maintain.
+A Reddit user commented that extracting and moving information or viewing it on its own is easy.

 Beware of Notetaking Solutions

-Even with so many options for saving and sharing information, siloed data is still a challenge.
-Technicians may still save notes and client-specific tips and tricks a notetaking app and not share that information with the rest of your team, working against your plans to have easily accessible information.
+Despite many options for saving and sharing information, siloed data is still a challenge.
+For example, technicians may save notes and client-specific tips and tricks on a notetaking app and not share that information with the rest of your team, working against your plans to have easily accessible information.
 Additionally, if you need to share information from a notetaking app with a client or a third party, it will probably take some work to reformat it before it looks polished enough to send.